-1. The minimum application request is \$1,000, and requests may not exceed \$5,000.
+- 1. The minimum application request is \$1,000, and requests may not exceed \$5,000. - 2.
+An outreach strategy must be included in the application.

-- 2. An outreach strategy must be included in the application. - 3.
-If an education event takes place annually, applicants are encouraged to apply for multiple years at a time.
+- 3. If an education event takes place annually, applicants are encouraged to apply for multiple years at a time. - 4.
+Applications must be received at least three months prior to project implementation to allow for review and contracting.